Use VoiceOver in apps on iPhone

 Hear an equation: Have VoiceOver read the text as usual.
 VoiceOver says “math” before it starts reading an equation.

 Explore the equation: Double-tap the selected equation to display it in full screen and move through it one element at a time.
 Swipe left or right to read elements of the equation.
 Use the rotor to select Symbols, Small Expressions, Medium Expressions, or Large Expressions, then swipe up or down to hear the next element of that size.
 You can continue to double-tap the selected element to “drill down” into the equation to focus on the selected element, then swipe left or right, or up or down, to read one part at a time.

-Equations spoken by VoiceOver can also be output to a braille device using Nemeth code, as well as the codes used by Unified English Braille, British English, French, and Greek.
+Equations spoken by VoiceOver can also be output to a braille device using Nemeth Code, as well as the codes used by Unified English Braille, British English, French, and Greek.
 See Use a braille display with VoiceOver on iPhone.

-Navigate in Maps with VoiceOver
+Navigate in Maps using VoiceOver

 Tracking on: The map automatically centers on your current location.

 Tracking on with heading: The map automatically centers on your current location and rotates so that the heading you’re facing is at the top of the screen.
 In this mode, iPhone speaks street names and points of interest as you approach them.